amandeepmittal/nodejs-tweet/README.md

 Simply Do:

-- Fork the repository
+* Fork the repository
-- Make your suggested change
+* Make your suggested change
-- Make sure the code style looks similar to the existing code
+* Make sure the code style looks similar to the existing code
-- Create a pull request
+* Create a pull request

+---

 ### License
-MIT
+Copyright (c) 2017, Aman Mittal.
+All rights reserved.